kr15h/ofxPiMapper/README.md

 Installation
 ------------
+If you don't have a clue on how to set up your Pi - go to the [Raspberry Pi website](http://www.raspberrypi.org/downloads/) and follow the instructions there.
+I have been using Raspbian so far as well as [Satellite CCRMA](https://ccrma.stanford.edu/~eberdahl/satellite/) without problems.

+Another thing you need is a working [openFrameworks](http://openframeworks.cc) installation.
+Follow [this guide](http://openframeworks.cc/setup/raspberrypi/Raspberry-Pi-Getting-Started.html) to set it up.

 Clone this into your `openFrameworks/addons` folder.
 If your openFrameworks installation on the Pi resides in the home directory, you have to type the following in the terminal:

 ```bash